Potential EV drivers are uncertain about the costs

 As an average small electric vehicle can travel 6,5 kilometers (4 miles) per kWh, if you typically drive your car 1,600 km (1,000 miles) a month, then you’ll need at least 250 kWh to charge it properly.

 Generally speaking, however, public charging will always be more expensive than charging at home.

-The typical American family spends $1,991 on gas in 2019 driving an average of about 21,000 kms (13,000 miles) a year while in the Netherlands—a smaller country where gas prices are significantly higher—the average driver spends on average €1308 ($1535) a year on gas.
-In the UK, that number sits around £1436 ($1960) a year.
+The typical American family spends about $3,000 a year on gasoline, while in the Netherlands—a smaller country where gas prices are significantly higher—the average driver spends on average €1,379 a year on gas.
+In the UK, that number sits at around £1,171 a year.